Table of Contents

 As you spend, just add each expense to its appropriate category.
 At the end of the budgeting period (typically a month), you’ll be able to see a clear breakdown of your spending.

 Once you know what your average spending looks like then it’s just a matter of adjusting your budget categories so your spending is aligned with your goals.

 By reducing some allowances and then reallocating that money to a different category, your spending plan can better reflect your financial priorities.
 For example, if you want to increase your savings and debt payoff categories, you can reduce your budget for less important expenses such as dining out or clothing.

-How many budget categories do you need?
+How many budget categories do I need?

 However, as a general rule of thumb, there are a few main expenses that almost everyone will have to pay.

-Keep in mind that the more categories you have mean the more complicated your budget becomes.
+Keep in mind that the more categories you have means the more complicated your budget becomes.
 Don’t set yourself up for quitting by making your budget more elaborate than it needs to be.
 Keep it as simple and straightforward as you can, so you’ll stick with it.